-- 1. Demonstrate familiarity with the terminology of geology. - 2.
+- 1. Demonstrate familiarity with the terminology of geoscience. - 2.
 Describe the principal characteristics of the interior and surface of the Earth, and the physical and geological processes that explain these characteristics. - 3.
-Identify important rocks in outcrop and in hand specimens. - 4.
-Apply mathematics, physics, chemistry and computer programming to problems in geoscience. - 5.
+Apply mathematics, physics, chemistry and computer programming to problems in geoscience. - 4.
+Explain the concepts of plate tectonics, isostasy and heat transport in the Earth. - 5.
 Outline some of the methods used to make observations about the surface and interior of the Earth, and be able to report the main results produced by these methods. - 6.
 Write accurately about technical subjects and about geoscience.